Unfading Treasures of the Vatican

 Cultural Heritage and Unfading Treasures of the Vatican

-Often referred to as part of Rome, Vatican City is an independent territory.
+Often referred to as part of Rome, the Vatican City is an independent territory.
 To be precise, it’s the smallest country in the world.
-Surrounded by Rome, the Vatican covers a little bit over 100 acres.
-Moreover, with the Pope as its head, Vatican City is an absolute monarchy and the headquarters of the Roman Catholic Church.
+Surrounded by historic structures of Rome, the Vatican covers a little bit over 100 acres.
+With the Pope as its head, the Vatican City is an absolute monarchy and the headquarters of the Roman Catholic Church.

-But despite its small size and owing to the royal status, this tiny country has some of the biggest gems.
+Yet despite its small size and owing to its royal status, this tiny country has some of the biggest cultural gems.
 The unfading treasures of the Vatican have such significance that the whole world talks about them.
-So what are they, these precious pearls of Vatican City?
+So what are they, these precious jewels of the Vatican City?

-HERE ARE THE UNFADING TREASURES OF THE VATICAN THAT YOU OUGHT TO SEE
+THE UNFADING TREASURES OF THE VATICAN YOU OUGHT TO SEE

 St. Peter’s Basilica

-St. Peter’s Basilica is one of the largest churches in the world that gathers thousands of pilgrims and tourists every month.
-Designed by talented architects, including Michelangelo, the basilica is a fine example of the late Italian Renaissance.
+The St. Peter’s Basilica is one of the largest churches in the world that gathers thousands of pilgrims and tourists every month.
+Designed by talented architects, including Michelangelo, the Basilica is a fine example of the late Italian Renaissance.

-The interior of St. Peter’s Basilica holds such treasures of the Vatican as Michelangelo’s Pieta, Bernini’s baldachin, and the statue of St. Longinus.
-Furthermore, the church is built directly above the high altar, the tomb of St. Peter the Apostle who is believed to be the first Pope.
+The interior of the St. Peter’s Basilica holds such treasures of the Vatican as Michelangelo’s Pieta, Bernini’s baldachin, and the statue of St. Longinus.
+Furthermore, the church is built directly above the high altar, the tomb of St. Peter the Apostle who is believed was the first Pope.

 St. Peter's Square, roadsanddestinations.com